NoBrainerORM/nobrainer.io/docs/timestamps.md

 This means that the `updated_at` timestamp is only set when a database update query is performed.

-## Shorthand

-Because having two modules to include is hard, you may include the `DocumentWithTimestamps` module which includes both the `Document` and `Timestamps` modules as such:

-{% highlight ruby %}
-class User
-  include NoBrainer::DocumentWithTimestamps
-end
-{% endhighlight %}

-You never know when you will need timestamps in your application for auditing and debugging purposes, and so it is a good habit to always use `NoBrainer::DocumentWithTimestamps` instead of `NoBrainer::Document`.

 ---

 There is no `touch()` method implemented.
 Please make a request on GitHub